The Role of Heirs in Property Sale Decisions

 Are there any hidden costs in the sales process that you should be aware of?

-• Closing Costs: These include fees like title insurance, escrow, and recording fees.
+- Closing Costs: These include attorney fees for house closings, title insurance, escrow, and recording fees.

 Professional Guidance and Support